Updated Feb 2019. This is an edited version of my original article which first appeared on my site in Feb 2016.

 There are lots of different learning styles, and you can pick up any of these options based on your requirement and geographic location.

 I have written two books to learn how to write DAX – Supercharge Power BI and Supercharge Excel.
 Both the books teach you data modelling and the DAX language.
 Supercharge Power BI uses Power BI Desktop as the tool whereas Supercharge Excel uses Excel 2016.
 The skills are entirely transferable between the two software products, the only difference being the UI that is used for illustrations.
-If you buy the book from my shop (link above) you will get both versions included with your purchase.
+If you buy the book from my shop you will get a free copy of the digital editions of both versions included with your purchase for an immediate download.

 If you are located outside Australia and want more guided learning of data modelling with DAX, checkout my Supercharge Online Training.
 I offer this course in semesters.

-If you want a comprehensive lesson on how to use Power Query, checkout my training course https://exceleratorbi.com.au/product/power-query-excel-power-bi-online-training/
+If you want a comprehensive lesson on how to use Power Query, checkout my Power Query Online Training.

 If you want to keep up with the latest tips, tricks and developments in Power BI, then I recommend you subscribe to my blog.